LinkedInLearning/responsible-ai-and-application-development-3979037/README.md

-# COURSENAME
+# Responsible AI and Application Development
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Responsible AI and Application Development`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions